-Follow Up Dates and Plans
+Follow-Up Dates and Second Date Plans

 Also be aware of the location of dates, where you are seated etc. If a guy is trying to hide at the back of the bar, only wants to go to dimly lit places and dates at each other’s place or is actively avoiding neighborhoods, take note.

-Being Too Controlling Early On
+Online Dating Guys To Avoid: Being Too Controlling Early On

 If a guy is overly concerned about your plans, who you are seeing and demanding of your time before you have defined the relationship, take note.
 Many controlling guys try to keep women from their friends, family, work obligations or other parts of their lives.

 Things come up, work is unpredictable but grand gestures of effort are needed.
 Guys are typically on their best behavior early on in the courting phase and relationship phase.

-Consideration For Someone Other Than Himself
+Consideration For Someone Other Than Himself, Herself

 Asking about your day, family, friends, being considerate of your health, hunger and safety – these are are few simple ways to build confidence in the man you are dating.